 What Lives at the Bottom of the Potomac River?

 A wide variety of plants and animals live in and around the Potomac River.
 You can find over 60 mammals along its banks, including bats, deer, bears, rodents, and foxes.
 Additionally, the river supports hundreds of birds and dozens of reptiles and amphibians, including frogs, snakes, lizards, salamanders, and turtles.
-Meanwhile, within the Potomac River, you can find over 100 species of freshwater fish, as well as several tidal freshwater fish.
+Meanwhile, within the Potomac River, you can find more than 100 species of freshwater fish, as well as several tidal freshwater fish.
 But which animals reside at the bottom of this great river?

 The American eel (Anguilla rostrata) is a member of the freshwater eel family Anguillidae.
 These slimy, snake-like fish live in freshwater habitats in the eastern half of North America.
 They can grow up to 4 feet long and weigh up to 17 pounds.
 In terms of color, American eels primarily appear olive green or brown, except on their bellies, which look whitish yellow.
 American eels are bottom dwellers that live in burrows, under ledges, and within thick vegetation.
 They are nocturnal carnivores that rely on their keen sense of smell to find food.
 Their diet consists mostly of crustaceans, insects, and other small aquatic lifeforms.
 Commercial fisheries used to harvest American eels in large numbers.
 However, American eel populations have significantly declined in recent decades due to habitat loss.
-Presently, the IUCN lists the American eel as an Endangered species.
+Presently, the IUCN lists the American eel as an endangered species.

 The American shad (Alosa sapidissima) is a member of the family Clupeidae, which also includes herrings and sardines.
 A native to the coasts of eastern North America, you can now find American shads along the Pacific coast of North America as well.
 On average, American shads measure between three and eight pounds.
 They feature silver scales on each side and blue-green scales along their backs.
 Like herrings, American shads primarily feed on plankton but also prey on small shrimp and fish eggs.
 American shad are anadromous, meaning they spawn in freshwater and migrate out to sea to grow and mature.